Buffalo Earn a Masters in Accounting Degree

 [i] bls.gov/ooh/business-and-financial/accountants-and-auditors.htm#tab-2 | [ii] bls.gov/ooh/business-and-financial/accountants-and-auditors.htm#tab-2 | [iii] bls.gov/ooh/business-and-financial/accountants-and-auditors.htm#tab-4 | [iv] bls.gov/ooh/business-and-financial/accountants-and-auditors.htm#tab-1

-This MBA program allows non-accounting majors to earn an accounting degree and qualify for the New York State CPA Exam.
+The MBA in Professional Accounting program allows non-accounting majors to earn an accounting degree and qualify for the New York State CPA Exam...